-Make your own stash'n'smash dragon or mermaid egg!
-Cover the outside of your egg with dragon crackle paper or mermaid patterns, sealing the egg shut so it cannot be opened.
+Make your own stash'n'smash dragon egg!
+Cover the outside of your egg with dragon crackle paper, sealing the egg shut so it cannot be opened.
 Use the coin slot to fill your egg with money (it will take over 100 £1 coins!) and when you're ready to retrieve your stash, smash it open terrimundi-style (...or carefully slice the egg apart around the join and start saving up a new stash).
 Decoupage (the art of transforming an object with paper) is a fun creative activity that gives fantastic results.

 You will receive full instructions with the kit on how to decoupage, as well as tips and creative ideas.
 Simply put, decoupage involves tearing paper into small pieces and sticking them one by one onto your object until it is covered in a paper mosaic.
 The special glue also acts as a varnish which protects the surface and gives your design a professionally painted look.